KotoriPana/UwUpanA/readme.md

 Q: Which modes does the skin support?</br>
 A: Full support for all modes - osu!mania (1K - 10K), osu!catch, osu!standard, osu!taiko.

+Q: What are the dimensions of this skin?</br>
+A: 16:9 Standard Definition (SD).
+Currently looking for a suitable @2x version of these elements.
+Sorry if it looks blurry on larger resolution screens.

 ## Changelogs

 [v202303] Initial release.